There are many “red flags” that wave in front of creditors and trustees, causing suspicion of fraud in bankruptcy filings.

 While these actions may be popular “evidence” for creditors, such measures do not necessarily indicate fraud.
 People do have the right to manage their debt to avoid maximum liability.
 The assumption now seems to be, unfortunately, that a debtor in bankruptcy is just trying to get away with something.

-It more important than ever to plan a bankruptcy filing carefully, so that you can offer as much evidence as possible that you are honest, efficient and accurate in your finances.Manage multiple payments and multiple lenders by consolidating your student loans.
-Find out how.
+It more important than ever to plan a bankruptcy filing carefully, so that you can offer as much evidence as possible that you are honest, efficient and accurate in your finances.You're sinking fast in credit card debt, and there's not a life preserver in sight.
+Loans and balance transfer offers involve applying for more credit.
+Follow these tips for rescuing yourself from the dangers of excess debt.

 Are you a would-be student who would like to attend college, graduate school, or professional school, but are hesitant because you…